rnevius/vimrocks/README.md

 ## Contents

-1. Refactor JavaScript with visual mode
+01. Refactor JavaScript with visual mode
-2. Use the expression register to do simple subtraction
+02. Use the expression register to do simple subtraction
+03. Macros to transpose function arguments